MaselLab/Willis_Masel_Overlapping_Genes_Structural_Disorder_Explained/DataTables/README.txt

-This directory contains four data tables that were used in our research.
+This directory contains six data tables that were used in our research.
 They are in comma-delimited format and are as follows:

 	1 - OverlappingVirusGenes_92PairsWithSequenceData.csv
 	2 - OverlappingVirusGenes_PValue_0.035_Length_200.csv
 	3 - VirusGenes_Nonoverlapping_Controls_Complete.csv
 	4 - VirusCodonBias.csv
+	5 - VirusGenes_Nonoverlapping_Controls_AncestralHomologs.csv
+	6 - NonOverlappingViralControls_ORFsByFrame.csv

 1 - Contains 184 genes, translating to 92 overlapping gene pairs, from viral genomes.
 These are the 184 genes pulled from the literature for which we could find sequence data.